-My goal with VitalDollar.com is to help people who want to improve their own financial situation through saving more money, making more money, or (ideally) both.
+My goal with VitalDollar.com is to help people who want to improve their own financial situation by saving more money, making more money, or (ideally) both.
 My own financial situation changed drastically after I discovered the power of blogging and how a blog can be used to generate income while working from home.

 It’s truly been a life-changing experience for me and my family.
 I’ve been able to earn a good income, work on things that I enjoy, and avoid commuting to a job that I don’t like.
-The #1 factor in all of that has been blogging.
-I’ve even been able to sell several different blogs for as much as $500,000.
+The #1 factor in all of that has been blogging (read about how I’ve made more than $1 million blogging).

 So when other people ask me about ways to make money online or from home, blogging is one of my first recommendations.
 If you’re on this page, chances are you are at least considering start a blog of your own.
 On this page I’ll show you how simple it is to get your own blog set up.

 Why You Need Web Hosting for Your Blog